Using query parameters

 %

-The above query would return 10 results by default, or however many are specified on the lim parameter when requesting data from that endpoint.
+The previous query returns 10 results by default, or however many are specified on the lim parameter when requesting data from that API Endpoint.

 curl -d https://api.tinybird.co/v0/pipes/tr_pipe?lim=20&token=....

-Note that parameters can be specified in more than one Node in a Data Pipe and, when invoking the API endpoint through its URL, the passed parameters are included in the request.
+You can specify parameters in more than one Node in a Data Pipe.
+When invoking the API Endpoint through its URL, the passed parameters are included in the request.

 Available data types for dynamic parameters